Should you include a cover letter in your application?

 Confidently outline the unique selling points that position you as the best candidate for the job.

-Explain how your skills and field experience meet the job requirements, and again, tailor this to the company and job role you’re applying for.
+Explain how your skills and professional experience meet the job requirements, and again, tailor this to the company and job role you’re applying for, your goal here is to stand out among other job candidates.

 Tip 4: Use examples

 Explain how you have used your skills and give relevant examples to back up your claim.
-Examples and evidence make your application more credible.
+Examples and evidence of your previous experience will make your application more credible.

 A cover letter tells your prospective employer a lot about you.
 It should be brief and to the point while making a good first impression.